-- 16.1 The statutory and practical criteria and qualifications for a Hackney Carriage driver are broadly identical to those for a Private Hire driver; however this Section specifically details the requirements for Hackney Carriage drivers. , whereas tThe preceding Section details the requirements for Private Hire drivers are provided in Section 12.0 (page 18). - 16.2 All applications must be made in the prescribed form and accompanied by the respective fee (see Section 11 for more information on application fees).
+- The statutory and practical criteria and qualifications for a Hackney Carriage driver are broadly identical to those for a Private Hire driver; however this Section specifically details the requirements for Hackney Carriage drivers, whereas the preceding Section details the requirements for Private Hire drivers. - All applications must be made in the prescribed form and accompanied by the respective fee (see Section 11 for more information on application fees).